GiovaneIwamoto/campus-docs-assistant/README.md

 ![forum](/assets/forum.svg) **Interactive User Interface**

-- Built with Streamlit, the assistant features a responsive and interactive UI where users can submit queries, view answers, and configure behavior—all within an accessible web interface.
+- Built with Streamlit the assistant features a responsive and interactive UI where users can submit queries, view answers, and configure behavior—all within an accessible web interface.

 ![graph](/assets/graph.svg) **Modular and Scalable Architecture**

-- Employs a LangGraph-based state machine, where conversational logic is handled through dynamic workflows—ensuring flexibility in managing tool calls, memory, and state transitions.
+- Employs a LangGraph based state machine, where conversational logic is handled through dynamic workflows—ensuring flexibility in managing tool calls, memory, and state transitions.

 - Designed with robust error handling to gracefully manage runtime issues, API failures, and unexpected user input across various system components.